Top of page

 Whether you plan to pursue the dance major or minor, or you just want to explore movement for the first time, here are some classes to consider taking your first year.

-• Dance Technique Classes (modern, ballet, jazz, Hip-Hop, African, Flamenco, Kuchipudi) For questions about which level of technique class to take, contact a faculty member.
-Generally, level 1 is for someone who has never taken a dance class; level 2 is for beginning-intermediate movers; level 3 is for intermediate movers; and level 4 is reserved for upperclassmen who are advanced movers.
+• Dance Technique Classes (modern, ballet, jazz, hip-hop, African, Flamenco, Kuchipudi) For questions about which level of technique class to take, contact a faculty member.
+Generally, level 1 is for someone who has never taken a dance class or has minimal dance experience; level 2 is for beginning-intermediate movers; level 3 is for intermediate movers; and level 4 is reserved for upperclassmen who are advanced movers.
+First year students should not register for level 4 without permission of the instructor.
+Most first year students with a very strong dance background will start in level 3 classes.
+Instructors may recommend a level change during the first two weeks of class.
+All technique classes fulfill the PE requirement.

-• Freshman Seminars Contemplate, Create, Debate: You will create, perform, produce, examine, and begin to define your aesthetics by taking in as much art and culture as one can in a semester!
+• Freshman Seminar (DANC 190) Contemplate, Create, Debate: You will create, perform, produce, examine, and begin to define your aesthetics by taking in as much art and culture as one can in a semester!

 • Hip-Hop Dance and Identity (DANC 228) fulfills the race and ethnicity general education requirement.
 This course unifies people across racial and ethnic barriers and offers tools for self-expression by considering race, sexuality, class, authenticity, and gender.

-• Experiential Anatomy (DANC 336 - offered spring semester) fulfills the HAP general education requirement.
+• Experiential Anatomy (DANC 336 - offered spring semester) fulfills the Humanities and Arts (HA) general education requirement.
 It is designed for dancers, movers, and aspiring movement practitioners to develop a deeper anatomical understanding of the body and to explore anatomical relationships through neuromuscular exercises.
 It is taught by Emma Faulkner, a physical therapist for the Atlanta Ballet.